Antigua and Barbuda: Weather Overview

 Barbuda has weather conditions much the same as Antigua- in fact, almost exactly the same.
 Through Antigua can have a tendency to be a tiny be drier across the year.
 Barbuda is not quite the hub of activity that Antigua is, though it is by no means less beautiful.
 Parts of Barbuda are relatively undeveloped- so much so that as you explore around you may wonder if anybody actually lives on the island!

-Barbuda only has a relatively few number of accommodation options, though the works in its favor as it means the island has been kept free of the tourism masses that have taken over many other Caribbean islands.
+Barbuda only has a relatively few numbers of accommodation options, though the works in its favour as it means the island has been kept free of the tourism masses that have taken over many other Caribbean islands.

 Barbuda can be reached in 3 hours from Antigua, or a short 20-minute flight and is a perfect day getaway if you want to get away from the comparatively more cosmopolitan and âhappeningâ Antigua.
 See here for current weather conditions in Barbudaâs capital, Codrington Village.